HeroCTF/heroctf.github.io/content/_index.md

 # features
 features:
   enable: true
-  subtitle: "Next Edition"
+  subtitle: "Next Edition: HeroCTF V5"
-  title: "HeroCTF v4 is now ended"
+  title: "12th-14th of May 2023"
   description: "You can find all the solutions on our Github account."
   features_blocks:
   - icon: "las la-book"